You are here

 4. Is the National Guardian's Office a Prescribed Body under the Public Interest Disclosure Act 1998 as contained within the Employment Rights Act 1996

 A worker can make a disclosure to a prescribed person/body depending on the nature of the issue the want to raise.
-A worker who makes a protected disclosure within the meaning of the relevant legislation to their employer, a prescribed body or a wider public disclosure is protected by the law and should not be treated unfairly or lose their job for so doing.
+A worker who makes a qualified disclosure within the meaning of the relevant legislation to their employer, a prescribed body or a wider public disclosure is protected by the law and should not be treated unfairly or lose their job for so doing.

 5. If I want to speak up about something that concerns me, what should I do?